Skip to content

 Second technique

-A wrist clamp that rotates the arm
+A wrist lock that twists the arm

 Third technique